Pat White (American football)

-Patrick Christian White (born February 25, 1986) is an American football offensive assistant for the Los Angeles Chargers of the National Football League (NFL), and former West Virginia University quarterback.
-He was drafted by the Miami Dolphins in the second round (44th overall) of the 2009 NFL Draft.
+Patrick Christian White (born February 25, 1986) is an American former professional football quarterback.
+He played in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the West Virginia Mountaineers and was selected by the Miami Dolphins in the second round of the 2009 NFL draft.

 White was also a baseball outfielder.
-He was drafted in the fourth round of the 2004 MLB Draft by the Los Angeles Angels of Anaheim, and in later rounds by the Cincinnati Reds in 2008 and New York Yankees in 2009, but never played for those organizations except in instructional leagues.
+He was drafted in the fourth round of the 2004 MLB Draft by the Anaheim Angels, and in later rounds by the Cincinnati Reds in 2008 and New York Yankees in 2009, but never played for those organizations except in instructional leagues.

-Early years
+Early life

 White was voted 3rd in the Mr. Football for Alabama his senior high school season.
 His senior season he rushed for 1,905 yards and 31 touchdowns at Daphne High.
 He also passed for 1,488 yards and 15 touchdowns.
 He became a class 6-A All-State first team for football, but played pitcher and outfield in baseball as well, winning two state championships.

 White was being pursued by West Virginia, Auburn, Kentucky, LSU, Mississippi State, and Vanderbilt.
 However, West Virginia University promised White a chance to play quarterback in college.
 He originally had committed to LSU as a wide receiver but changed his mind and signed his letter of intent to WVU.